What you’ll learn

 The fellowship provides a combination of didactic and clinical work, which is both broad enough to ensure knowledge of the wide variety of disorders of childhood and adolescence and yet intensive enough to ensure thorough diagnostic and treatment skills.

-Our graduates have gone on to establish themselves in a variety of professional positions ranging from private practice to community mental health to academic practice and independent research.
+Our graduates have established themselves in a variety of professional positions ranging from private practice, community mental health, academic practice, and independent research.

 The Washington University difference

-As a child psychiatry fellow at Washington University School of Medicine, you will be actively engaged in:
+As a child psychiatry fellow at Washington University in St. Louis School of Medicine, you will actively engage in:

 - a remarkable inpatient setting providing the highest level of acute psychiatric care for Missouri children and adolescents